 The Town is now and plans to continue primarily as a residential community with commercial support to serve the residents and visitors.
 The small downtown business district along Central Avenue from Lakeshore Boulevard to S. Mare Avenue, primarily serves the immediate convenience needs of the Town's residents.
 The Town has prepared a redevelopment plan for this area to include a land use plan, master stormwater system and public parking areas.
 Various cities and towns in Lake County provide additional employment and needed services within reasonable commuting areas of the Town.
-The first major commercial project arising from the Village Mixed Use projects is in the Lake Hills development at CR-48 and SR-19 as a grocery store-based shopping center.
-As future other development occurs in the Village Mixed Use areas, additional employment and service opportunities will be made available for the Town's residents and others.
+As future development occurs in the Village Mixed Use areas, additional employment and service opportunities will be made available for the Town's residents and others.
 This will provide for much improved sustainability for the Town over the planning period.